ssanj/quiet/README.md

 # Quiet

-Reduce the number of errors displayed by cargo.
-This is useful when refactoring or working in some intermediate state where there are many errors or warnings, which you mostly want to ignore
+When refactoring or working in some intermediate state, Cargo can end up spamming you with a lot of errors or warnings that you don't really care about.
+It would be nice to filter out these messages until you actually care about them.

+Quiet lets you do this by only showing the number of errors you want.
+Quiet can also limit errors to only a file you specify.

 ## Usage